omsinghindia/INDIAN_RAILWAY_EDP/README.md

 - *Python*: For backend logic, data processing, and interfacing with the SQL database.
 - *SQL*: For database management, ensuring efficient storage and retrieval of data.
 - *SQLite*: As the default database for development and testing purposes.
-- *Pandas*: For data manipulation and analysis within Python.
-- *Flask*: For building a simple web interface (optional).

 ## Installation